How do I migrate from my email-sending solution to Amazon SES?

 To send email with an application that uses SMTP, you must generate SMTP credentials.
 Your SMTP credentials are different than your regular AWS credentials.
 Additionally, SMTP credentials are unique to each AWS Region.

-For more information, see Getting Your SMTP Credentials for Amazon SES.
+For more information, see Obtaining Amazon SES SMTP credentials.

 Note: The SMTP credentials that you created in the previous step are associated with a specific AWS Region.
 You must connect to the SMTP endpoint in the Region that you created the SMTP credentials in.